Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 Install-Package AspNetCore.HealthChecks.Aws.S3
 ```

-Once the package is installed you can add the HealthCheck using the **AddXXX** extension methods.
+Once the package is installed you can add the HealthCheck using the **AddXXX** IServiceCollection extension methods.

 > We use [MyGet](https://www.myget.org/F/xabaril/api/v3/index.json) feed for preview versions of HealthChecks pacakges.